ginnyintifa/KSA2Dv2/README.md

 >"Efron, Bradley, et al. "Empirical Bayes analysis of a microarray experiment."
 Journal of the American statistical association 96.456 (2001): 1151-1160.
 Efron, B., Tibshirani, R., Storey, J. "

-We extended the algorithm to 2-dimensional setting to discover joint variation of kinase and substrates.
-Later we adapted the tool to analyse unpaired group comparisons in 2D setting
+We extended the algorithm to 2-dimensional setting to discover joint variation of kinase and substrates (KSA2D) .
+Later we adapted the tool to analyse unpaired group comparisons in 2D setting (KSA2Dv2).

-This package can achieve the following functions.
 ## 2 Installation and preparation
-KSA2Dv2 can be downloaded and installed in R. Installation of GPD requires devtools as a prerequisite:
+KSA2Dv2 can be downloaded and installed in R. Installation requires devtools as a prerequisite:

 ```{r}
 install.packages("devtools")